mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

     [N_Cs max] = 900ms - [N_As]

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`:

 - :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`

 .. _knowledge-base-can-n-cr:

 N_Cr
 ````
-N_Cr is a time parameter related to :ref:`Consecutive Frame (CAN Packet) <knowledge-base-can-consecutive-frame>`
+N_Cr is the time parameter related to :ref:`Consecutive Frame (CAN Packet) <knowledge-base-can-consecutive-frame>`
 reception by a receiver.
 It is measured from the end of the last CAN Packet transmission (either transmitted
 :ref:`Flow Control <knowledge-base-can-flow-control>` or received
-:ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`), till the reception of
+:ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`) until the reception of
 :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`.

 Timeout value:
   1000 ms

 Error handling:
-  If N_Cr timeout is exceeded, the reception of the :ref:`diagnostic message <knowledge-base-diagnostic-message>`
+  If the N_Cr timeout is exceeded, the reception of the :ref:`diagnostic message <knowledge-base-diagnostic-message>`
   shall be aborted.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`:

 - :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`

 .. _knowledge-base-can-unexpected-packet-arrival: